Srinja333/MY-TODO-LIST/README.md

 # MY-TODO-LIST
- Todo list by Html, Css and Javascript
+ Todo list by using Html, Css and Javascript